charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 calculator.multiply = etc.... // IMPLEMENT MULTIPLY HERE
 ```

+I also want you to implement multiply differently.
+The function should take two parameters and return their product.
+When you call **multiply**, pass in the **operator01** and **operator02** properties of the **calculator** object.

 Print the output.
-For instance, since my name is Charlie Calvert
+For instance, since my name is Charlie Calvert:

 ```
 14